Back to works

 Synergy: the new CreditBook design system

-When CreditBook shifted from B2C budgeting to embedded financing for FIs and banks, I led the creation of Synergy: a coherent, code-backed design system.
-I audited four live products, prioritized shared components, defined brand-to-product foundations, built a research-backed pattern library, and ran a 2-phase handoff with engineering for a React implementation.
+When CreditBook shifted from B2C budgeting to embedded financing, I led the creation of Synergy: a coherent, code-backed design system.
+I audited four live products, defined foundations, built a pattern library, and ran a 2-phase handoff with engineering.

 Company